sindresorhus/ky/readme.md

 Type: `Function[]`\
 Default: `[]`

 This hook enables you to modify the request right before retry.
 Ky will make no further changes to the request after this.
-The hook function receives a state object with the normalized request, options, an error instance, and the retry count.
+The hook function receives a state object with the normalized request, options, an error instance, and retry count.
 You could, for example, modify `request.headers` here.

 The hook can return a [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) to replace the outgoing retry request, or return a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) to skip the retry and use that response instead. **Note:** Returning a request or response skips remaining `beforeRetry` hooks.

-The `retryCount` is always `>= 1` since this hook is only called during retries, not on the initial request.
+The `retryCount` is always `>= 1`, since this hook is only called during retries, not on the initial request.

 If the request received a response, the error will be of type `HTTPError`.
 The `Response` object will be available at `error.response`, and the pre-parsed response body will be available at `error.data`.
 Be aware that some types of errors, such as network errors, inherently mean that a response was not received.
 In that case, the error will not be an instance of `HTTPError`.